VirtualEngine/XenDesktop7/README.md

 * **Product**: Cloud deployments only otherwise ignored.
 The product name of the farm configured.
 * **RestrictPoPs**: Cloud deployments only otherwise ignored.
 Restricts GWaaS traffic to the specified POP.
 * **FarmGuid**: Cloud deployments only otherwise ignored.
 A tag indicating the scope of the farm.
+* **Ensure**: Specifies whether the store farm should be present or not.
+If not specified, the value defaults to Present.

 ### Configuration